etbrem/Gecko/README.md

 # Dead Gecko Skeleton (non-working POC)

 When scaling up in both offensive and defensive cyber tools,
 the need arrises to create generic abstractions in order to create specific configuration profiles for the tools.

+The same source code can produce different compiled code based on the toolchain and configuration during compile-time.
+This means addresses and structures for the same codebase may have members at different offsets (because of padding or #ifdef statements for example).

 For offensive cyber one might need to be able to overwrite a specific member in a struct, so they need to know the offset of the struct beforehand.
 For defensive cyber one might want to analyse a memory dump, but they don't have access to the sourcecode/debug symbols of the system's code, so they don't have information about compiled structures.